Truncated tetrakis cube

 The truncated tetrakis cube, or more precisely an order-6 truncated tetrakis cube or hexatruncated tetrakis cube, is a convex polyhedron with 32 faces: 24 sets of 3 bilateral symmetry pentagons arranged in an octahedral arrangement, with 8 regular hexagons in the gaps.

 Construction

-It is constructed from taking a tetrakis cube by truncating the order-6 vertices.
+It is constructed from a tetrakis cube by truncating the order-6 vertices.
 This creates 4 regular hexagon faces, and leaves 12 mirror-symmetric pentagons.

 Hexakis truncated octahedron

 The dual of the order-6 truncated triakis tetrahedron is called a hexakis truncated octahedron.
 It is constructed by a truncated octahedron with hexagonal pyramids augmented.